-To most, there may seem no different when choosing between a website or a web application.
+To most, there may seem no difference when choosing between a website or a web application.
 But if you are considering taking your business online you need to know what works better for you.
 The definitions of websites and web applications may appear the same with basic similarity points of running on the internet, opening the browser, etc. But at the core of it there is a difference between them.
 Through this article, we will help you understand web application vs website and web application vs mobile application so that you know what to choose when deciding to go online with your business.

 Web Application Vs Website